sego-w/tictactoe/README.md

 # tictactoe
+22/12 note: I think I accidentally broke the whole entire thing...
+Whenever I try to run the program in VSC, I get a constant infinite output from a warning message use case that's only supposed to activate once in the case of a user inputting the wrong data type.
+Try it yourself if you don't believe me lol
 Trying 2 code a working text (yet graphical) version of trips traps trull...
 Maybe I can make this readme file contain the code?
 # ### IMPORTANT!
 SINCE I AM LAZY YOU WILL NOT WIN/LOSE IN THE CASE OF A DIAGONAL ###